Already a DIA Member? Sign in. Not a member? Join.

 Scientific Administrator, European Medicines Agency, Netherlands

-Tom Paternoster-Howe, MSc
+Tom Paternoster-Howe, MSC

-Tom Paternoster-Howe, MSc
+Tom Paternoster-Howe, MSC

 Scientific Administrator, Data Analytics & Methods, Task Force, Healthcare Data, European Medicines Agency, Netherlands